BOARD OF TRUSTEES

 Dr. King’s law firm represents physicians, medical and dental groups, as well as ambulatory surgical center operators, developers, and other corporate clients in health care law, corporate transactional law, asset sales and purchases, mergers and acquisitions, healthcare regulatory compliance, commercial and health care real estate development , ambulatory surgical center development, corporate maintenance, and healthcare litigation support.

 George prides himself in being a results oriented leader that thrives on challenge.
-He has worked in companies large and small and has always made a substantial positive difference to his team, his customers and his shareholders.
+He has worked in companies large and small and has always made a substantial positive difference to his team, his customers, and his shareholders.

 After proudly serving as a US Marine he obtained a BS in Computer Science and joined IBM.
-Driven by his passion for innovation and teamwork he formed CLaM Associates (later Availant) and along with his team profitably grew the company to 160+ with world-wide customer base.
+Driven by his passion for innovation and teamwork he formed CLaM Associates (later Availant) and along with his team profitably grew the company to 160+ with a worldwide customer base.
 After selling Availant, George became an Angel Investor to give back to the startup community.
 Along the way he became “interim” CEO of Visicon Technologies.
 When the Great Recession hit George extended his “interim” role for 7 years and helped the company go from survival to success growing revenue by 500% followed by a successful sale of the company.
-After serving with the acquirer for 12 months to insure a successful integration, George is once again an active Angel Investor and management consultant.
+After serving with the acquirer for 12 months to ensure a successful integration, George is once again an active Angel Investor and management consultant.

 Patrick Mahaffey is a serial entrepreneur with strong P&L management experience and a proven track record of driving market share, revenue, profit growth and product vision.
 Patrick has particular expertise in building high-performance teams in growth environments.
 Currently serving as the Head of Growth for True North, Inc., past positions include CEO of Room 5, Inc., CTO and Co-Founder of Mindbox, Inc. and EVP of Sales and Marketing for Karna Global Technologies.
 Prior to entering the world of business, Patrick served in the US Navy, graduating from BUD/S Class 118 and stationed at SEAL Team One as a 5326 (Combatant Swimmer).